The moment AI finishes your app

 | Opening the doors | Deployment | Making it reachable by anyone |

-The words in bold each map to a separate topic below.
-The analogy will stop being useful eventually — physical restaurants don't have copy-paste-able APIs — but it's a good scaffold for the first month.
+Each bold word maps to a section below.
+The analogy will break down sooner or later — real restaurants don't have copy-paste APIs — but it's a good scaffold for the first month.

 Client and server